-This tool can retrieve large amounts of data and eliminates the potential for human mistakes.
-The extracted data may be stored in a variety of formats, including MS Excel, MySQL, CSV, XML, text-based, and so on.
+You may store the extracted data in a variety of formats, including MS Excel, MySQL, CSV, XML, text-based, and so on.

-But don’t forget to consider that it is not rare when domain information contains much more contact data then just the website.
+But don’t forget to consider that it is not rare when domain information contains much more contact data than just the website.

 The who.is website scraper is another domain scraper solution that enables clients to do their duties in the most effective manner.

-Because information is frequently shown on a screen, the procedure is quite quick and saves users a lot of time.
+Because websites frequently show information on a screen, the procedure is quite quick and saves users a lot of time.